sammyhenningsson/shaf/README.md

 cd /path/to/my_project
 shaf upgrade
 ```
 Note: The upgrade command will try to apply patches to extisting files.
 Firstly, this requires the `patch` command to be installed (shouldn't be a problem for most distros).
-More importantly, if a patch does not succeed, then some manual process is needed.
+More importantly, if a patch does not succeed, then some manual processing is needed.
 When a patch is rejected the `.orig` and `.rej` files contains the file content before applying the patch resp. the patches that failed to be applied.
 Please apply all patches in the `.rej` files manually then delete the all `.orig` and `.rej` files.
 (Sometimes a patch success, but with a different line offset than expected, then a `.orig` file is created but no `.rej` file.
-This is normally fine and it should be save to just remove the `.orig` file.)
+This is normally fine and it should be safe to just remove the `.orig` file.)
 Important: Always perform upgrades on a clean slate (e.g. run `git stash|commit`) before you start an upgrade.

 ## HAL